seal and birds Ailsa Black

 Betsy Siber

 If you see any marine creature in distress, call British Divers Marine Life Rescue for help (01825 765546).
-To find out more on how to help seals, visit Cornwall Seal Group
+RSPCA and the Coastguard can also put you through.

 While you wait for help, stand between the pup and sea (to stop pups drowning or freezing).

-Seals will spend time resting on land (especially after storms).
-If concerned, use binoculars or a zoom lens, to see if the seal is okay or stranded or injured.
-Some seals simply have scars, due to previous encounters with fishing gear.
+Know that seals often spend time resting on land (especially after storms).
+If concerned, use binoculars or a zoom lens, to determine if the seal is okay or stranded/injured.
+Some seals have scars, due to previous encounters with fishing gear.

 Small white fluffy seals should have mothers nearby, so watch and wait.
 If the pup has baggy skin or is coughing/sneezing with mucous or rapid breathing, it could be ill.
 Look for netting that may trap seals (some also shiver, could be cold or fear).